 - The MMU recommends elimination of the key remaining components of the CP model because they interfere with competitive outcomes in the capacity market and create unnecessary complexity and risk.
 (Priority: High.
 First reported Q3, 2022.
 Status: Not adopted.) - The MMU recommends the enforcement of a consistent definition of capacity resources.
-The MMU recommends that the requirement to be a physical resource be enforced and enhanced.
+The MMU recommends that the tariff requirement to be a physical resource be enforced and enhanced.
 The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant delivery year.
-The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources and imports.18 19 (Priority: High.
+The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources, energy efficiency, and imports.
+18 19 (Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that DR providers be required to have a signed contract with specific customers for specific facilities for specific levels of
+Status: Not adopted.) - The MMU recommends that DR providers be required to have a signed contract with specific customers for specific facilities for specific levels of DR at least six months prior to any capacity auction in which the DR is offered.
+(Priority: High.
+First reported 2016.
+Status: Not adopted.) - The MMU recommends that Energy Efficiency Resources (EE) not be included in the capacity market because PJM's load forecasts have accounted for EE since the 2016 load forecast for the 2019/2020 delivery year, and the tariff rationale for inclusion no longer exists.20 (Priority: Medium.
+First reported 2016.
+Status: Not adopted.)

 17 On September 7, 2018, PJM made a compliance filing for FERC Order No. 844 to publish unit specific uplift credits.
 The compliance filing was accepted by FERC on June 21, 2019.
 166 FERC ¶ 61,210 (2019).
 PJM began posting unit specific uplift reports on May 1, 2019.
-167 FERC ¶ 61,280 (2019).
+167 FERC € 61 280 (2019)